The Grinder (TV series)

 Despite being acclaimed by critics and viewers, the show never achieved high ratings.
-The Grinder was canceled by Fox on May 16, 2016.
+On May 16, 2016, Fox canceled the series after one season.

 Plot

-The series follows television actor Dean Sanderson Jr., who returns to his hometown of Boise, Idaho, after his long-running television series, The Grinder, ends.
+The series follows television actor Dean Sanderson Jr., who returns to his hometown of Boise, Idaho, after his long-running fictional television series, The Grinder, ends after eight seasons.
 Though Dean is not a lawyer, he believes that his experience playing one on television makes him qualified to practice law.
-He decides to join his family's law firm, Sanderson & Yao, much to the chagrin of his younger brother Stewart, who is an actual lawyer.
+He decides to join his family's law firm, Jefferson, Sanderson, & Holt, much to the chagrin of his younger brother Stewart, who is an actual lawyer.
 Stewart and a new hire named Claire are the only people who seem to comprehend that Dean's television experience does not qualify him for a job at a real law firm.